 A. Rafael Johnson

-The Staff, Creative Evaluation’s team of Hopeless Optimists, are dedicated and hardworking.
-Jessica Tokunaga is our part-time Research Associate and Nozomi Johnson is our part-time Administrative Assistant.
-(And yes, they also have super powers.)
-Without them, and people like them, our work would still be possible- but much, much harder.
+The Staff, Creative Evaluation’s detail-oriented Hopeless Optimist, is dedicated and hardworking.
+Nozomi Johnson is our part-time Administrative Assistant.
+Without her, and people like her, our work would still be possible- but much, much harder.

 Nozomi Johnson, Administrative Assistant

 Nozomi schedules meetings, updates this website, is currently transcribing an out of print book, and knits.
 She keeps things organized behind the scenes, answers certain emails, and prefers her face be kept off the internet when possible.